-About Rogers LEAD WT The Rogers LEAD WT (Leadership Education and Development) Program was created to challenge high achieving students to further develop their leadership potential.
+The Rogers LEAD WT (Leadership Education And Development) Program was created to challenge high achieving students to further develop their leadership potential.
 The first cohort of LEAD Scholars began the program in August of 2012, thanks to a generous grant from the Texas Pioneer Foundation.

 This program takes two years to complete, and includes three main areas: academic, student service, and real world application.

-LEAD Scholars should expect to spend between 10-15 hours each month to complete the requirements of the program.
+Rogers LEAD WT Scholars should expect to spend between 10-15 hours each month to complete the requirements of the program.
 This time may increase while LEAD Scholars are completing their internship.

 Rogers LEAD WT Vision